Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 - do an act that, in the opinion of the court, may prevent the commission of the offence.

-An enforcement officer does not have direct access to the injunction power in section 140 of the IAA.
-The Agency will recommend usage of the injunction power to the Minister.
-Under subsection 140(2), the Minister is obliged to give 48 hours’ notice of his or her application for an injunction to any party or parties that will be subject to the injunction.
-Subsection 140(2) does allow the court to set aside the requirement for 48 hours’ notice, if the delay to give notice would not be in the public interest.
+An enforcement officer does not have direct access to the injunction power under the IAA.
+IAAC will recommend usage of the injunction power to the Minister.
+The Minister is obliged to give 48 hours’ notice of his or her application for an injunction to any party or parties that will be subject to the injunction.
+The notice allows the court to set aside the requirement for 48 hours’ notice, if the delay to give notice would not be in the public interest.

 The court of competent jurisdiction will name an enforcement officer in the injunction as having authority to inspect the person and/or the entity identified in that injunction to verify their compliance with the injunction.

-If the person or entity named in the injunction do not comply, the Minister may return to court to seek:
+If the person or entity named in the injunction does not comply, the Minister may return to court to seek:

 - a contempt of court ruling;